5T33Z0/Clover-Crate/ACPI/README.md

 ### FixIPIC

 Removes the interrupt from the `IPIC` device.
-Fixes the Power Button functionality, so holding the it for a few seconds opens up a dialog window with option to Reset, Sleep, or Shutdown the computer.
+Fixes the Power Button functionality, so holding it for a few seconds opens up a dialog window with option to Reset, Sleep, or Shutdown the computer.

 ### FixLAN

 Injection of the "built-in" property for the network card is necessary for correct operation.
-Also a card model is injected - for cosmetics.
+Also, a card model is injected - for cosmetics.

 ### FixSATA

-Fixes some problems with SATA, and removes the yellowness of disk icons in the system by mimicry under ICH6.
-Actually a controversial method, however, without this fix, my DVDs will not play, and for a DVD the drive should not be removable.
-Those. just replacing the icon is not an option!
-There is an alternative, solved by adding a fix with the `AppleAHCIport.kext`.
-See the chapter on patching kexts.
-And, accordingly, this bit can be omitted!
-One of the few bits I recommend not to use.
+Fixes some SATA issues and removes the yellow disk icon which indicated that an external disk is used when in fact it's connected internally.
+This is a controversial fix and not recommended.
+But in some cases DVD drives (remember those?) won't play back DVDs.
+Alternatively, this could be resolved by adding `AppleAHCIport.kext`.

 ### FixSBus

-Adds the System Management Bus Controller to the device tree, thereby removing the warning about its absence from the system log.
+Adds System Management Bus Controller to the device tree, thereby removing the warning about its absence from the system log.
 It also creates the correct bus power management layout, which affects sleep.
 To check if the SBUS is working correctly, enter `kextstat | grep -E "AppleSMBusController|AppleSMBusPCI"` in terminal.
 If the Terminal output contains the following 2 drivers, your SMBus is working correctly: `com.apple.driver.AppleSMBusPCI` and `com.apple.driver.AppleSMBusController`

 ### FixShutdown